odoo/documentation/content/applications/sales/point_of_sale/payment_methods/terminals/stripe.rst

 and select your network.

 .. note::
-   - The device must be connected to a secured WI-FI network.
+   - The user's device and the terminal must share the same network.
-   - Your Odoo database and payment terminal must share the same network.
+   - In case of a Wi-Fi connection, the network must be secured.
    - You must enter the admin PIN code to access your payment terminal settings.
 By default, this code is `07139`.